lanl/fiducia/README.md

 FIDUCIA (C20073): Filtered Diode Unfolder (using) Cubic-spline Algorithm

-This is a DANTE signal deconvolver based on the [cubic splines method](https://doi.org/10.1063/5.0002856).
+This is a diode array signal deconvolver based on the [cubic splines method](https://doi.org/10.1063/5.0002856).
-Given time-resolved DANTE data, this code can produce time-resolve x-ray spectra, and radiation temperatures.
+Given time-resolved diode data (e.g. Dante), this code can produce time-resolve x-ray spectra, and radiation temperatures.
 Functionality is described in [Fiducia's online documentation](https://fiducia.readthedocs.io/).